 International car shipping doesn’t happen overnight and unpredictability of the marine environment can sometimes cause additional delays.
 Therefore, it’s important to stay in touch with your international car shipping agent, so you can plan your time accordingly.

-And once you’ve successfully completed the international car shipping process, make sure to get in compliance with local driving rules as soon as possible.
-That includes registering and ensuring your vehicle, getting new license plates and a driver’s license in case you’ve moved overseas.
+Once you’ve successfully completed the international car shipping process, make sure to get in compliance with local driving rules as soon as possible.
+That includes registering and insuring your vehicle.